jjdelorme/EventsSample/README.md

     ```

 ### Running locally [OPTIONAL]
-1. Follow the previous step's [instructions](https://cloud.google.com/dotnet/docs/setup) to setup your local development machine including creating a service account,downloading a JSON key as assigning the path to in the `GOOGLE_APPLICATION_CREDENTIALS` environment variable.

 1. Start the server run `dotnet run` from the `./api` directory which will start listening on port 5000.

 1. Launch your browser: [http://localhost:5000](http://localhost:5000)